inzilico/imputeqc/README.md

 What is `imputeqc` for
 ----------------------

 `imputeqc` is an R package and accompanied scripts to estimate the quality of imputation of genotypes that was made with [fastPHASE](http://scheet.org/software.html) tool.
-It allows to choose the appropriate number of haplotype clusters (K) for the search of selection fingeprints with the use of [hapFLK](https://forge-dga.jouy.inra.fr/projects/hapflk) test.
+It allows to choose the appropriate number of haplotype clusters (K) for the search of selection fingerprints with [hapFLK](https://forge-dga.jouy.inra.fr/projects/hapflk) test.

 Ho to install a package from GitHub
 -----------------------------------